You are here

 How long is a program’s enrollment valid?

-Programs that have enrolled in self-study will remain enrolled for two years.
+Programs that have enrolled will remain enrolled for two years.
 After two year, a program must submit an enrollment maintenance form and fee to remain in enrollment for an additional year.
 All enrolled programs are responsible for staying informed of any changes to the system via the Program News.

 Can a program submit an enrollment and an application at the same time?

 Yes.
 A program can submit enrollment and application at the same time.
 While it is not recommended, this option is available for programs pursuing initial accreditation on an accelerated timeframe.
-Programs should review the self-assessment materials before committing to a candidacy due date upon submission of the application.
+Programs should review the accreditation materials before committing to a candidacy due date upon submission of the application.

 How does NAEYC recommend programs approach self-study?

 To complete a meaningful and productive self-study, NAEYC recommends that a program informally evaluate itself according to the NAEYC Early Learning Program Standards and Criteria.
 NAEYC recommends that the program then identify and implement any program improvements necessary to align the program with the 10 program standards.
-Read more about self-study in the Guide to Self-Study.

 How does NAEYC recommend programs approach self-assessment?

 Self-assessment is structured to help your programs meet the unique goals identified in the NAEYC Accreditation process.
-Programs should use the self-assessment materials to prepare for Step 3: Candidacy and Step 4: Meeting the Standards.
+Programs should use the accreditation materials to prepare for Step 3: Candidacy and Step 4: Meeting the Standards.
 These resources guide programs in the development of the five sources of evidence, including a program portfolio, class portfolios, family surveys, teaching staff surveys, and observable criteria.

 When must a program's self-assessment be complete?